-The Company's business depends on its ability to attract, develop and retain experienced and highly skilled personnel.
-Such personnel are in high demand in the areas in which we compete, and competition for their services is intense.
+The Company's business depends on its ability to attract, develop and retain experienced and highly skilled personnel at all levels of the Company.
+Such personnel are in high demand in the areas in which the Company competes, and competition for their services is intense.
 As a result of the rapid changes and the intense competition in the automotive industry, the Company has a growing need for skilled people and the Company may face substantial competition for such personnel, from traditional and less traditional sources.
-The inability to attract and retain highly-skilled personnel could have an adverse effect on the Company's operations and its ability to fully implement its business strategy.
+The inability to attract and retain highly-skilled personnel could have an adverse effect on the Company's operations and profitability and its ability to fully implement its business strategy.